 In life and counseling, finding the starting point can be difficult.
 Life is fluid enough that identifying where to begin with a life-dominating or complex struggle can feel like finding the beginning of a circle.
-In order to help you with this very important question, a five-level triage progression is outlined below.
+It can seem much easier to simply mask how you feel with herbal remedies like cbd oil, Learn More about that here, and as much as these can be really useful in helping you to regain control, you need to dig deeper and deal with the root causes of your problems as well.
+Look at the five-level triage progression outlined below.

 A struggle in one of the higher categories may have many expressions or contributing causes in the lower categories.
 For example, someone who is suicidal (level one – safety concern) may need to learn to manage their finances better (level five – skill concern) because pending bankruptcy fuels their sense of hopelessness.

 However, unless the upper level concerns are addressed first, efforts at change have a low probability of lasting success.
 The individual above needs to be stabilized before they would be able to implement a budget or debt-reduction plan.
-Similarly, a person with a substance abuse problem (level two – addiction concern) may have anger management issues (level four – character concern), but until the abuse of a mind-mood altering substance is removed attempts at learning emotional regulation and how to honor others in times of disappointment will be short-lived.
+Similarly, a person with a substance abuse problem (level two – addiction concern) may have anger management issues (level four – character concern).
+However, until that person has received treatment at this San Diego rehab center or similar and the abuse of a mind-altering substance has been treated, then any attempts at learning emotional regulation or how to honor others in times of disappointment will be short-lived.

 This is why the higher concerns are recommended to be addressed first and significant progress to be made in those areas before beginning to focus on the lower level concerns.